 Menopause belly fat can certainly take its toll on your self-confidence – especially when your beloved pair of favourite jeans feels a bit of a squeeze all of a sudden.
+Panic not.
+There are a lot of ways to address the issue.

 Here are 11 workouts for toning up your middle and lose menopause belly fat, as recommended by the experts.